opentargets/terraform-google-opentargets-platform/README.md

 >**network_region_subnet_mapping**, a custom VPC is created for every deployment context of Open Targets Platform, and, as a result, information on the created custom subnets is output here.

->**elastic_search_deployments**, information on the Elastic Search deployments, mainly their Google Cloud internal load balancers IP addresses.
+>**elastic_search_deployments**, information on the Elastic Search deployments, mainly their Google Cloud internal load balancers IP addresses, see also submodule [documentation](modules/elasticsearch).

 >**clickhouse_deployments**, information on the Clickhouse deployments, mainly their Google Cloud internal load balancers IP addresses.